phetsims/qa/doc/qa-book.md

 2. Download Screenshot Capture.
 3. Window Resizer -> preset 1536x1008.
 Screenshot Capture -> Adjust to actual size preset.
 4. Resize viewport.
-5. Right click Screenshot Capture icon -> options -> make sure capture method is set to capture viewport.
+5. Right click screenshot capture icon -> options -> make sure the capture method is set to capture viewport.
 6. Set up as close as possible the desired screenshot.
 7. Double check that there are enough pixels.
 Extension should give a warning if it cannot resize properly.
 8. Press `alt + s` (this is the default keyboard shortcut) to take the screenshot.
-(Tip: make sure the download bar from any previous screenshots is gone.)
+(Make sure the download bar from any previous screenshots is gone.)
 9. Check the image to make sure it has the right dimensions (1536x1008).
 10. Rename screenshots `sim-name-screenshot.png` or `sim-name-screenshot-alt#.png`.
 11. Upload screenshots to GitHub.